Mary Froning: Bill Allington All-Stars

 Once the league disbanded in 1954, Mary Froning was one of the players selected by former Fort Wayne Daisies manager Bill Allington to play in the national touring team known as the All-Americans.
 The Allington All-Stars played 100 games between 1954 and 1958, each booked in a different town, against male teams, while traveling over 10,000 miles in the manager's station wagon and a Ford Country Sedan.
 Besides Froning, the All-Americans included Joan Berger, Gloria Cordes, Jeanie Descombes, Gertrude Dunn, Betty Foss, Jean Geissinger, Katie Horstman, Maxine Kline, Dolores Lee, Magdalen Redman, Ruth Richard, Jean Smith, Dorothy Schroeder, Dolly Vanderlip and Joanne Weaver, among others.

 Life after baseball

 In 1956, Froning became a stewardess for American Airlines along with her twin sister, Martha, until she married Tom O'Meara in 1958 and moved to Madison, Wisconsin.
-They raised four children, Hathy, Susan, John and Patricia, and had six grand children, all boys.
+They raised four children, Kathy, Susan, John and Patricia, and had six grand children, all boys.

 She is part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League.

 Besides this, in 2003 she was invited to throw the ceremonial first pitch at a Milwaukee Brewers home game against the Chicago Cubs.
 After the ceremony, she was honored by having her name added to the Wall of Honor inside Miller Park, home of the Brewers.